30 Day No Social Media Challengeby Manoj

 Even before sleeping, I thought of forgetting and ignoring the commitment and doing whatever I want to do.
 But again, I reminded myself that this is how I develop habits.
 RESISTANCE is the key! 🙂

 Day one successfully completed. *A big SMILES*What I observed about myself:

 I used to have multiple tabs with music/video, Facebook, Twitter, Linkedin, Quora and many more all at once.
 I couldn’t focus on a particular site at a time.
 Today, I watched the video even the ones including interviews.
 I was more focused than before and committed to only one task at a time; watching videos and nothing else.

-I was out of reach of the internet the whole day and so I didn’t have the temptation to use social media.
+Day 2I was out of reach of the internet the whole day and so I didn’t have the temptation to use social media.
 It’s easier for me not to have an urge in using Social Media during the day because I don’t use the phone with such features 😀 After meeting Sisan dai, Narayan dai, and a few others, we clicked some pictures.
 For a moment I thought, maybe I should get back to social media and posts those pictures.
 Met some more amazing people.
 But it just lasted for sometime.

 Day 3, 4, 5 went by….
 Nothing really that were intriguing.

 IYMS PSA Screening DayIt was a great morning spent with the students at Canvas International College.
 There was a girl who I found was very inspiring.
 It wouldn’t be too glorified if I say her proactive discussion, thought process, humble and keen attitude made my day.
 How she was able to connect the issue of youth empowerment, Miss Nepal, social work and then career and following passion and meaning of life and then expectations from family and what not.
 We had shared IYMS’s social media platforms and asked the students to contact us through those details.
 I was wondering what queries had come and who responded to them.
 Wanted to go through it but again COMMITMENT!

 Missing Social MediaIt’s not that I didn’t miss social media at all.
 As a person who’s interested in continuous conversation with people, I missed them quite a lot.
 At times, I felt like if I was missing the dots in my life.
 I did miss the sound of message popup and the notifications.
 I also had a feeling of anxiety about what people might have posted on their profiles.
 Not much of how many likes did my post get but certainly how the interactions specially the meaningful interactions have gone.

 I am on the beginning of the third week of 30 days No Social Media Challenge.
 Got back to Kathmandu from our more than a week long trip to Pokhara, Chitwan and then trek to Mardi Himal.
 I had some amazing pictures and stories that could well fit into Instagram posts and Facebook Statuses.
 But they’re well encrypted into my diary and laptop.
 Without validation from any other people, I love those pictures and whenever I see them, I fall in love with them more than ever.